What can be done with optical technology for the realization of a sustainable global environment?

 Nitric acid and nitrite measurement

-Nitrogenous nitrogen and nitrite nitrogen, which are nitrogen compounds, flow into lakes and oceans in large quantities, causing eutrophication problems, hypoxic water masses, and the generation of hydrogen sulfide.
-In addition, if it enters the human body through the mixing of drinking water, it will especially affect infants and young children.
+Nitrogenous nitrogen and nitrite nitrogen, which are nitrogen compounds, flow into lakes and oceans in large quantities causing eutrophication problems, hypoxic water masses, and the generation of hydrogen sulfide.
+If it enters the human body through contaminated drinking water, it will have an especially diverse affect on infants and young children.

 Related products